atomtruong/Atom-Discord-Bot/README.md

 * Dice Roll: Roll a dice 1-6
 * Guess The Dice: Guess the dice number
 * Check weather by city
+* Heroku-GitHub integration for seamless updates and low downtime
 * And much more unlisted features!